 - the concepts of population and sample

 - histogram, boxplot, frequency table, scatterplot

 - variance, standard deviation, range, interquartile range, standard error of the mean

 - probability, probability distributions (especially the normal distribution)

-Participants affiliated to an academic organization (MSc students, PhD students, researchers): € 1450
+Participants affiliated with an academic organization (MSc students, PhD students, researchers): € 1600

 For this course you are required to upload the following documents when applying: